40th Annual Conference

-Be sure to save the date for next year’s Annual Conference, which will be held at the Grand Hyatt San Antonio from September 20-23, 2020, in San Antonio, Texas.
+Be sure to save the date for this year’s Annual Conference, which will be held at the Hyatt Regency Atlanta in Atlanta, Georgia September 12-15, 2021.

 The Council for Opportunity in Education (COE) is a nonprofit organization, established in 1981, dedicated to furthering the expansion of college opportunities for low-income, first-generation students, and students with disabilities in all 50 states, Washington, D.C., the Pacific Islands, and Puerto Rico.
 Its membership includes more than 1,000 colleges and agencies.
 Through its numerous membership services, the Council works in conjunction with colleges, universities, and agencies to help low-income students enter college and graduate.
 Over a million low-income students and students with disabilities each year receive college access and retention services through our member colleges and agencies.